 Where can you get your fix of ethnic stereotypes, over-sized meatheads, and fighting?
-The latest episode of The Jersey Shore?
+Perhaps the latest episode of The Jersey Shore?
 Well … maybe, but I’m talking about Super Punch Out!! for the Super NES!
 Put your boxing gloves on and step up to the challenge.

 So what’s the story here?
 The story is there is no story.
 Do you really need one for a Punch Out game?
 You’re a journeyman boxer trying to move up the ranks of the Nintendo Video Boxing Association.
-You have to plow through 16 opponents to become the undisputed champion.
+Super Punch Out!! has you plowing through 16 opponents to become the undisputed champion.
 If you’re familiar with the NES version, you’ll notice the absence of Mike Tyson, Mario, Little Mac, and Doc Lewis.
 Yet even without those iconic characters, this game still stands as a great addition to the pantheon of Punch Out!! games.

 Graphics and Sound

 The graphics were well done in this game.
 Your opponents are large and detailed.
 The facial expressions of your enemies really make the game come to life.
 Whether they are wincing in pain from your punches or mocking you after they have KO’ed you, the opponent animations are the showcase of the graphics department.
 The fighter you play as is also rather large and fleshed out when you can see him.
 He becomes transparent when the fighting commences.
 Being able to see through your fighter was a smart idea since if he appeared solid during the pugilistic contest, he would actually partially block the view of the opponent.
 Other minor details like the floor drawings in the ring, the distinct crowd faces, and cameras flashing really make the graphics pop.